rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 \text{tue} \\\} \cup \\\{ \text{thu} \\\} \cup \\\{ \text{sat} \\\} \end{align*}
 \\]

 Well, let's implement that.
-We'll create two variables `bob` and `alice` and use the binary *or* operator `|` to union the work days of each one of them in a bit
+We'll create two variables `bob` and `alice` and use the binary *or* operator `|` to union the working days of each one of them in a bit set:
-set:

 ```go
 bob := sun | thu | fri | sat // (0b01000111)